 Whippets rarely need bathing.
 Our dog Misty tends to roll in grass sometimes if the weather’s hot or if she finds something in it that smells compelling!

 We walk Misty in some places where there are foxes and badgers and she likes to roll in what they produce… there are downsides with any dog!

 Bathing requirements change somewhat when the seasons change and the weather becomes wetter.
 Misty gets quite mucky and sometimes requires a wash after each walk.

 During the Winter months when it’s colder, you’ll likely need to dress your Whippet with a warm waterproof coat.
 Whippets do not like being cold so dress them up so you can both enjoy your walks during cold times.

-Whippets don’t shed their fur and create the same cleaning headaches as with some other breeds.
+Although Whippets shed their fur they are not heavy-shedders and so they don’t create the same cleaning headaches as with some other breeds.
 Their fur is short and rarely makes a noticeable mess in the home.